germanohn/competitive-programming/uva/README.txt

 anda nesse vetor de somas ordenadas e acha entre quais somas a query esta. entao ve qual a mais proxima e imprime.
 	   NÍVEL: 2

+146: ID codes
+       next_permutation: next_permutation (iterator para comeco da sequencia, iterator para final da sequencia) Return value: true if the function could rearrange the object as a lexicographicaly greater permutation.
+Otherwise, the function returns false to indicate that the arrangement is not greater than the previous, The first such-sorted possible permutation (the one that would compare lexicographically smaller to all other permutations) is the one which has all its elements sorted in ascending order, and the largest has all its elements sorted in descending order. but the lowest possible (sorted in ascending order).